Gay Comix

-Gay Comix (later Gay Comics) is an underground comics series published from 1980–1998 featuring cartoons by and for gay men and lesbians.
-The comic books had the tagline “Lesbians and Gay Men Put It On Paper!”
+Gay Comix (later Gay Comics) is an underground comics series published from 1980 to 1998 featuring cartoons by and for gay men and lesbians.
+The comic books had the tagline "Lesbians and Gay Men Put It On Paper!"

 Much of the early content was autobiographical, but more diverse themes were explored in later editions.
 The contents of Gay Comix were generally about relationships, personal experiences, and humor, rather than sex.
-It is generally less sexually explicit than the similarly-themed (and male-focused) Meatmen series of graphic novels.
+It is generally less sexually explicit than the similarly themed (and male-focused) Meatmen series of graphic novels.
 Its editors each made a deliberate effort to feature work by both women and men.